nuuuwan/lk_parliament_docs/tests/data/en.md

     - Application of the provisions of this Part
 56. The Minister of Finance shall have the power to -
     - Authority of the Minister of Finance on State-Owned Enterprises
-    - ( a ) provide an opinion to the Cabinet of Ministers regarding proposals for the establishment, closure, or merger of each State-Owned Enterprise including the costs to the Government and risks associated with the establishment of a State-Owned Enterprise;
+        a. provide an opinion to the Cabinet of Ministers regarding proposals for the establishment, closure, or merger of each State-Owned Enterprise including the costs to the Government and risks associated with the establishment of a State-Owned Enterprise;
-    - ( b ) issue corporate governance guidelines aimed at enhancing the performance of State-Owned Enterprises;
+        b. issue corporate governance guidelines aimed at enhancing the performance of State-Owned Enterprises;
-    - ( c ) exercise financial oversight over State-Owned Enterprises; and
+        c. exercise financial oversight over State-Owned Enterprises; and
-    - ( d ) exercise any other power as may be specified by any other written law.
+        d. exercise any other power as may be specified by any other written law.
 57.
     1. The relevant Minister shall not submit any proposal for the establishment of a State-Owned Enterprise in accordance with section 56 –
         - Authority of the relevant Minister on State-Owned Enterprises